Weekend before last weekend was the best weekend.

 - 11:30am, We had lunch at the new Dave’s******

 - 1:00pm, We visited the Outpost and bought some JMU souvenirs.

 - 1:30pm, We got to go to the Green Valley Book Fair when they opened and I’m so glad we did.
 I found a few things, and Bret got SO MANY art books that we heavily, heavily discounted.
 And THEN we drove back to Boone and I didn’t cry this time.

 A note on Dave’s******

 It’s hard for me to accept that Dave’s Taverna – the way I knew it – is a thing of the past.
-The new location is good and their homemade chips are even better.
+The new location is good and their homemade chips are better.
 Our server was so sweet, too.
 He asked if we were familiar with the old downtown location, that he had heard about it, and it made me want to shout: YES I’M FAMILIAR.
 That place is where I lived.
 It’s where I had a heart-to-heart with my incredible Shorts staff before Kris graduated and we all went our separate ways.
 That’s where I met so many friends after school and work for happy hour for YEARS.
 That’s where my favorite feminist mentor/professor bought me a beer after graduation.
 That’s where I watched Teagan’s band play in grad school.
 That’s where I went to LUNCH on slow days at my summer jobs.
 That’s where my relatively sober grad school friends were refused service because we were wearing princess crowns and looked like we had been bar hopping.
 I just have so many memories in this place.
 To this kid, they were ancient memories.
 From 2007-2011.
 Before he was even in high school.
 And I get that.
 If someone from the class of ’99 showed up when I was in college, I would have thought they were old, too.
 It just made me wish I could time travel for a few minutes.